sveltejs/kit/documentation/docs/01-project-structure.md

 #### app.html

-Is entry files, to which is Svelte app parsed.
-It contain some placeholders like `%svelte.head%`, `%svelte.body%` or `%svelte.assets%`.
-These placeholders will be removed and replaced by actual content at build or ssr.
+This is the entry point to your application.
+It contain placeholders like `%svelte.head%`, `%svelte.body%`, and `%svelte.assets%`.
+These placeholders will be removed and replaced by actual content at build or SSR.

 `%svelte.head%` is replaced mostly with `<link>` and `<script>` tags, that makes your application possible to work.
 But it's also used as place to which put content from your `<svelte:head>` tags defined in your layouts and pages.